Pavreally/AsyncDataAssetManager/README.md

 4. Done!
 The 'Async Data Asset Manager' folders should appear in the Unreal Engine browser and the plugin should be automatically activated.
 If the plugin folder is not visible, activate visibility through the browser settings: `Settings > Show Plugin Content`.

 ## How to use it?
-An interactive step-by-step tutorial on how to use ADAM can be found in the file: `BP_GameMode_ADAM_demo`, which is located at the path `Plugins\Async Data Asset Manager Content\DemoFiles\`.
+An interactive step-by-step tutorial on how to use ADAM can be found in the file: `B_GameMode_DemoADAM`, which is located at the path `Plugins\Async Data Asset Manager Content\DemoFiles\`.

 ![Window Manager](./_Misc/Tutorial/Tutorial_1.jpg)
 ![Window Manager](./_Misc/Tutorial/Tutorial_2.jpg)